Search the full range of products and services available here at Glaston with our handy search bar.

 If you can’t find what you’re looking for then please get in touch on +44 (0)1695 51010 or email email@example.com and one of our advisers will be happy to discuss your requirements and offer a solution.

 Nitrogen is created by separating the nitrogen molecules from other gas molecules and particles in a clean, dry compressed air stream.
-This results in a pure supply of nitrogen that can be used in a variety of industrial processes; with the leading one being in the manufacture of beverages.
+This results in a pure supply of nitrogen that can be used in a variety of industrial processes; with the leading one being nitrogen generators for the beer system.
 For these applications, ultra-pure nitrogen must be used.
 This is nitrogen that has a purity level of 97% to 99.9% in total.

-Read on to find out more about how nitrogen gas generators can be employed by breweries to improve overall brewery efficiency and performance.
+Read on to find out more about nitrogen gas generators and how they can be employed by breweries to improve the overall efficiency and performance of their beer system.

 Investing in a nitrogen gas generator is a simple and straightforward way to regularly produce low-cost nitrogen, on-site at your facility.
 It is significantly more cost-effective than purchasing individually filled nitrogen cylinders.